Delilah Dirk: Works

 Delilah Dirk is an action adventure comic set in the 19th century.
 The main character is a trained sword fighter who fights pirates while travelling the world on her flying boat.

 Delilah Dirk and the Treasure of Constantinople

 The first publication of a Delilah Dirk adventure was a 28-page comic made in 2007.
 It would later become chapter 1 of Delilah Dirk and the Turkish Lieutenant.

 Delilah Dirk and the Aqueduct

 The next publication of a Delilah Dirk adventure was in Flight Volume 5.
 Flight was an anthology series, and volume 5 was published in 2008.
 The pages and plot from this short story would later become chapter 3 of the longer work Delilah Dirk and the Turkish Lieutenant.

 Delilah Dirk and the Turkish Lieutenant

 The first book of the series is set in Turkey in 1807.
-Dirk escapes a Turkish prison while befriending a mild-mannered Jannissary officer named Selim who becomes her sidekick.
+Dirk escapes a Turkish prison while befriending a mild-mannered Janissary officer named Selim who becomes her sidekick.
 Dirk then plots to steal treasure from the pirate Zakul.